BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/mongodb_queries.md

 # How to Query MongoDB Documents in JS

-This lesson makes the following assumes you have properly connected to your database, and declared the following:
+This lesson assumes you have properly connected to your database, and declared the following:

 ```javascript
 const { MongoClient, ObjectId } = require("mongodb");